0cjs/sedoc/8bit/README.md

   Particularly useful are his chronologies for [Personal Computers][pol-pc] ([brief version][pol-pcmini]), [Microprocessors][pol-mp] and [Software][pol-soft].
+- William M. Raike, ["A History of Japan's Microcomputers"][byte8509] _BYTE_ 1985-09 pp. 395-399.
 - old-computers.com [Systems Released in 1975][oc-1975].
 No months.
   Similar pages exist for other years.
+Not a particularly reliable source.
 - [uber-leet Computer Releases 1939-1995][uber]: No months, but lists a _lot_ of systems.
 - JPIDEC English-language publications sometimes contain interesting